TK-CamBaz/Transcriptomic-data-analysis-DEMO/README.md

 Partial AB-hydrolase lipase domain-containing protein: hydrolase activity, acting on ester bonds.
 Intradiol ring-cleavage dioxygenases domain-containing protein: to cleave catechol between two hydroxyl-groups using atmospheric dioxygen.

+Thioredoxin-dependent peroxiredoxin: catalyzes the reduction of hydrogen peroxide and organic hydroperoxides to water and alcohols, respectively.
+Cystatin domain-containing protein: inhibit peptidases.
+Glycosyl transferase family 1 domain-containing protein: transfer UDP, ADP, GDP or CMP linked sugars to a variety of substrates.

 In Figiure 1, the expression profiles in hierarchical and K-means clustering indicate that "With exposure" samples is similar to "Without exposure" ones, while "Reference" ones show different pattern compared to the others.
 After filtering (FDR < 0.05 & log(FC) > 2) and ranking (descending by log(FC)) the genes by statistical threshold , several genes are display due to its high expression level and siginificance (see Figure 2).
 Numbers of differential expressed genes in "With exposure" - "Without exposure" are extremely fewer than other two comparisons.
 It is probably caused by the high similarity between "With exposure" and "Without exposure".